- Created by Maffioletti Sergio (ID), last modified by Coman Schmid Diana Elena (ID) on Jun 06, 2023

 - The following items are included per default and free of charge in the service: user support, access to centrally installed software and applications library (including workload manager and container technologies), option for secure data transfer at user level, option for data restoration from backup.

-- Standard GPU nodes are sold out.
-Due to a worldwide semiconductor shortage, it is not possible to say when we will be able to order new ones, what type of GPUs they will contain, and how much they will cost.
+- Due to a worldwide semiconductor shortage, it is not possible to say when we will be able to order new Standard and High-end GPU nodes, what type of GPUs they will contain, and how much they will cost.

 - For any questions regarding the Leonhard Med service configuration options and prices or different types of available expert services models (e.g. subscription or daily rates), please contact the Leonhard Med service desk (firstname.lastname@example.org).